Best Ashes Series bowling AveragesPosted By: Kaushik Das | December 6, 2018

 Best Ashes Series bowling Averages No.6- Average (16.53)

-He was a bowler ranking with the best ever produced by Australia, and by many who played against him.
+Fans still note Charlie Turner as one of the greatest fast bowlers the Australian cricket has ever produced.
+Besides, all those still have high regards who played against him.
 Turner died on New Year’s Day in Sydney, aged 81.
 Records that stand to his name tell of his work with the ball.
 In a season when bowlers accomplished wonderful things, almost beyond belief in these days, Turner took 314 wickets.

 Robert Peel (ENG)